bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

             'Red': '\n<div class="bk-root" id="c311f123-368f-43ba-88b6-4e3ecd9aed94"></div>'
         }

-Then inserting the script and div elements into this boilerplate:
+You can then insert the resulting script and ``<div>`` elements into a boilerplate such as the following:

 .. code-block:: html